KLIQLLC/launchgo-flutter/launchgo/docs/features/PRD_VideoCall.md

 - I want to end the call when our session is complete

 ### As a Student
-- I want to receive incoming call notifications from my mentor even when the app is closed
 - I want to see the native phone call UI (like regular calls) when receiving a video call
 - I want to accept or decline incoming video calls from the lock screen
 - I want to see my mentor during an active call